Join one of our upcoming courses taking place around the world! Explore now

 Rock Path Information

-Here you can see a tabulated summary of the rock paths.
-You can sort and/or filter by any of the column headers.
-For example, click on the Max Kinetic Energy header cell and the table is sorted from lowest Max Kinetic Energy to highest.
-Click on the header cell again to reverse the sort from the highest Max Kinetic Energy to the lowest.
+A tabulated summary of the rock paths is provided.
+The data can be sorted and/or filtered by any of the column headers.
+For example, click on the Max Kinetic Energy header cell and the table is sorted from smallest Max Kinetic Energy to largest.
+Click on the header cell again to reverse the sort from the largest Max Kinetic Energy to the smallest.

-You'll notice that the table and the result views only show the paths from the point seeder.
-You can clear off the filter by unchecking on the checkbox at the bottom of the table.
-You can also click on the pencil icon Pencil Icon to edit the filter.
+The table and the viewports now should only show rock paths from the point seeder.
+The filter can be cleared by unchecking the checkbox at the bottom of the table.
+The filter can be edited by clicking on the pencil icon.
 The filter can also be edited by expanding the Edit Filters option to the left of the table.
-In the Runout (XY) option at the bottom, you can drag the slider to see only the paths with horizontal runout distances that are inside the range.
+In the Runout (XY) option at the bottom, drag the slider to see only the paths with horizontal runout distances that are within the specified range.

-We'll leave it as an exercise to explore all the customization you can make to this summary table and filter(s).
+We'll leave it as an exercise for the user to explore all the table and filtering customization options.

-A very useful feature of RocFall3 is the ability to animate the rocks on your slope take as they fall.
+A very useful feature of RocFall3 is the ability to animate the rocks as they fall and interact with the slope.

-1. Right-click anywhere in the viewports and select Display Options.
+1. Right-click anywhere in the viewport and select Display Options display options

 2. Select the Rocks Paths tab and set the Rock Size Scaling Mode to Scale Factor.
-Leave the value as 1 and click OK.
+Use a value as 1 and click OK.

 This concludes the tutorial.
 You are now ready for the next tutorial: Terrain Generator and Image Segmentation.